Skip to content

 Creating partnerships

-The proposal conveys that effective, evidence-based interventions to address the problem exist but are not already being implemented.
-For grants outside of our initiatives, the project will support planning or pilot implementation of a new solution to a significant health issue.
+Effective interventions for the identified health issue or health-related need exist but are not already being implemented.
 The grant will not be used to support the maintenance or expansion of an existing program.

 Workable in Montana and culturally appropriate